jillshem/ShemOS/ShemOS.md

 This layer governs each working session.
 It is the interface between your cognitive state and the AI's output.
 It includes gates, overrides, and pattern interruption instructions.

 **Session Gate (run before every session):**
-1. Hours slept
+1. Current time — anchor to reality, not subjective experience. e.g. "8am"
+2. Sleep status — overnight, nap, or both.
+Read literally. e.g. "8 hours" or "midday nap"
-2. Whether you've eaten
+3. Whether you've eaten — e.g. "scrambled eggs"
-3. What you're trying to accomplish
+4. What you're trying to accomplish — e.g. "find flaws in systems"

+**Example gate:** `8am; 8 hours; scrambled eggs; find flaws in systems`

 *No gate, no work.* The gate isn't gatekeeping — it's calibration.
 A dysregulated human using an AI accelerant produces dysregulated output faster.